vanshikaverma-13/EV_Charging_Demand_Prediction/README.md

 ### Problem Statement:

-Using the electric vehicle dataset (which includes information on EV populations, vehicle types, and possibly historical charging usage), this project builds a model that forecasts future EV adoption.
+Using an electric vehicle dataset (which includes information on EV populations, vehicle types, and possibly historical charging usage), this project builds a model that forecasts future EV adoption.
 For example, predicting the number of electric vehicles in upcoming years based on past trends.

 ---

 ### Goal:

-Build a regression model that forecasts future EV adoption demand based on historical trends in EV growth, types of vehicles, and regional data.
+To build a regression model that forecasts future EV adoption demand based on historical trends in EV growth, vehicle types, and regional data.

 ---